Radiology Spotters Collection

 Should we use PSA or PSA density to prognosticate prostate cancers?

-PSA density is preferred over PSA alone as the latter can be elevated in inflammation and in a larger prostate gland.
+PSA density is preferred over PSA alone as the latter can be elevated in inflammation and in a larger gland.

 As per a study by Bruno et. al: “At multivariable analysis adjusting for age, biopsy history, DRE and prostate volume, PSA density emerged as a strong predictor of clinically significant prostate cancer (csPCA) but was not associated with prostatic inflammation.
 The optimal cutoffs of PSA density to diagnose csPCa and rule out the presence of prostatic inflammation in patients with an elevated PSA (>4 ng/ml) were 0.10 ng/ml2 in biopsy naรฏve patients and 0.15 ng/ml2 in patients with a previous negative biopsy.
 PSA density rather than PSA should be used to evaluate patients at risk of prostate cancer who may need additional testing or prostate biopsy.
 This readily available parameter can potentially identify men who do not have PCa but have an elevated PSA secondary to benign conditions.”

 In another study, Sasaki et.al conclude: “PSA density was significantly more accurate than other variables in predicting PCa.
-To avoid unnecessary biopsies, the PSA density cutoff value of 0.18 would be recommendable for determining a prostate biopsy for Japanese males with a serum total PSA level of 4.1-10.0 ng/ml.”
+To avoid unnecessary biopsies, the PSA density cutoff value of 0.18 would be recommendable for determining a biopsy for Japanese males with a serum total PSA level of 4.1-10.0 ng/ml.”

 What is clinically significant prostate cancer (csPCA)?